cadithealth/pyramid_describe/README.rst

   The inverse of the `include` option -- see `include` for details.

-* ``{PREFIX}.filters`` : list(resolve-spec), default: null
+* ``{PREFIX}.entries.filters`` : list(resolve-spec), default: null

-  This option specifies a callable (or string in python dot syntax) or list of callables (or strings) that filter and modify the endpoints before they are rendered to the requested format.
-Each endpoint that is selected for inclusion for rendering is first passed through each filter and replaced by the return value from the call.
-This is done for each filter in turn.
-If any filter returns ``None``, the endpoint is removed from the selection list.
+  This option specifies a callable (or string in python dot syntax) or list of thereof that filter and modify the entries before they are rendered to the requested format.
+Each entry that is selected for inclusion for rendering is first passed through each filter and replaced by the return value from the call.
+This is done for each filter consecutively.
+If any filter returns ``None``, the entry is removed from the selection list.

   These filters are intended to allow two primary features:

-  * Access control: a filter can inspect the endpoint and the requesting user and determine if the endpoint should be made visible.
+  * Access control: a filter can inspect the entry and the requesting user and determine if the entry should be made visible.
 If not, it should return ``None``.

-  * Custom documentation parsing: a filter can parse the endpoints' `doc` attribute (which gets auto-populated with the endpoint's python documentation string), and extract other information such as expected parameters, return values, and exceptions thrown.
+  * Custom documentation parsing: a filter can parse the entry's `doc` attribute (which gets auto-populated with the entry's python documentation string), and extract other information such as expected parameters, return values, and exceptions thrown.
     Typically, this is done with something like numpydoc_.

   Filters are passed two parameters: an `entry` object (see